joey-qytyku/OS-90-fixed/Journal.md

 # November 29

 I am not going through this CHS nonsense again.
 I will go back to the FreeDOS image.

+# December 1

+## Problems With V86

+The monitor has the following issues:
+- IRET discards the results of execution and just exits out, which is wrong behavior.
+- INT/IRET emulation code still exisits in the monitor.

+# December 2

+## V86 Report

+I made a number of changes and also removed the old stuff not needed anymore.
+I also rewrote the algorithm with gotos.

+- There is no infinite loop.
+- The code runs a segment override prefix for SS and faults on it.
+The instruction is movaps or something like that.
+It makes no sense at all and the code that ran was inside the BIOS rom.

+This means that somehow the code that is being executed is wrong.

+> Something to do with copying the iret frame information back?

+# December 3

+## It Works!

+Fully working it seems.
+I was able to print a hello world string.
+Will save at this point to github.